Table of Contents

 It isn’t always just about hauling the extra weight around, I get it.
 People reduce their overall packing weight in the pursuit of minimalism, to improve bike handling, in order to use a bike that isn’t designed for touring (a road bike for example), to make flying cheaper, to make carrying your bags up stairs (and into hotels, onto trains) easier, and to reduce the stresses on your wheels and frame.

 But despite this, I believe that the emphasis on weight has gone way too far.

 I have travelled with touring bikes, tandems, folding bikes, road bikes and mountain bikes.
 I have used panniers, trailers and bikepacking bags.
 I have cut every corner and I’ve brought everything including a kitchen sink.
 My criteria for choosing gear for a bike trip these days is more simple than weight alone: will I use it regularly?
-If the answer is no, I will leave it behind.
-Interestingly, this criteria can see me carrying more on an overnight trip than I do on a three-month tour of Asia…
+If the answer is no, I leave it behind.

 In this resource, I will be using maths to calculate time differences.
 For the next part of this resource series, I will conduct my own experiment on a hilly cycling route to see if the maths adds up.